 Winterizing Your Tiny Home

 Park Model RV Tiny Homes are well built, but winter in the Pacific Northwest demands a little extra preparation.
 These homes typically come standard with R-11 insulation in the walls and floor and R-21 in the ceiling.
-That insulation level works well for three season use, but true winter comfort and protection comes from how the home is set up, sealed, and maintained.
+That works well for three-season use.
+True winter comfort and protection come from how the home is set up, sealed, and maintained.

 Start With the Right Expectations on Insulation

 The insulation package in a park model cannot be upgraded after the home is built.
-That means winter performance relies less on adding insulation and more on managing airflow, moisture, plumbing protection, and heat retention.
+Winter performance relies less on adding insulation and more on managing airflow, moisture, plumbing protection, and heat retention.

-The goal is simple: keep cold air out, keep heat in, and keep water systems from freezing.
+The goal is simple: keep cold air out, keep heat in, keep water systems from freezing.

 Skirting Is One of the Most Important Upgrades

-• Rigid foam board panels cut to fit
+Rigid foam board Panels cut to fit, strong thermal value

 The tighter the skirting and the fewer gaps at ground level, the better the protection.